Perfect Balsamic Glaze

 Other recipes you can use with this delicious glaze include brown sugar pork chops seasoned with Worcestershire sauce, garlic, and molasses, or air fryer chicken and veggies served with zucchini and bell peppers.
 It also tastes amazing on any kind of salad like this pear salad with goat cheese and candied pecans.

 There are only two ingredients in this Balsamic glaze recipe.
-Scroll down to our recipe card for complete instructions and exact measurements.
+Scroll down to the recipe card for complete instructions and exact measurements.

 • Brown sugar: Light or dark brown sugar will do for this recipe.